 Popcorn beach

 Although this is not his real name, it was with the one that went viral on social networks.
-All because of the rhodoliths, calcareous structures of coralline algae that are washed ashore and that really look like popcorn.
-Although somewhat harsher.
+All because of the rhodoliths, calcareous structures of coralline algae that are washed ashore and that really look like popcorn (somewhat less tasty).

 Sacred mountain of Tindaya